 The Alasarna Archaeological site which is situated right on the outskirts of Kardamena, is one of the most significant on the island of Kos.
-The Bavarian archaeologist Ludwig Ross was the first one to identify the archaeological site with the ancient town of Alasarna.
+The Bavarian archaeologist Ludwig Ross was the first to identify the archaeological site with the ancient town of Alasarna.
 The Department of Archaeology and History of the University of Athens has put in a lot of effort since 1985 to systematically excavate and research the site.
-From the outset, the aim was twofold.
-They sought to uncover the important remains that lay in the general area around the renowned temple of Apollo and Heracles in the hope that they would be able to find clues and answers that would in turn help them to reconstruct a timeline of the historical developments that shaped this part of the island.
+From the outset, the aim was twofold: to uncover the important remains that lay in the area around the renowned temple of Apollo and Heracles , in order to find clues and answers that would in turn help reconstruct a timeline of the historical developments that shaped this part of the island.

-Alasarna continued to thrive in the Christian Era after the ancient city was probably devastated by earthquakes.
-A number of basilicas, houses and a cemetery, that have come to light during the excavation, clearly attest to that.
+Alasarna continued to thrive in the early Christian Era (4th to 7th century AD), and especially during the 4th to 6th century AD.
+After the devastating earthquake of 469 AD, the site of Alasarna changed from a public place of worship to a site of private dwellings.
+A number of houses, a cemetery, but also basilicas, that have come to light during the excavation, clearly attest to that.
 The abundance of small objects and pottery have shown that there was a bustling community.
-Arts and crafts were thriving in a productive society that sought to expand its commercial reach in order to export its wares (5th to 7th century A.D.).
-Alasarna was abandoned in the mid 7th century A.D. and remained uninhabited until the 19th century when the current village of Kardamena was practically founded.
+Arts and crafts were thriving in a productive society that sought to expand its commercial reach in order to export its wares.